Water Distribution

 Reduction in carrying capacity

-Inadequate pressures at tail ends of the system
+Inadequate pressure at tail ends of the system

-Decrease in water pressure as mainly suction motors are used to suck water from main supply connection
+Decrease in water pressure due to the use of suction motors to draw water from the main supply connection

 CIMCON’s integrated automation solutions ensure remote control and monitoring of water distribution network.
-They offer sequenced and demand based operation of centrifugal pumping systems, valve operations, ESR water storage data, pumped and gravity flows while also ensuring good quality of water is reaching the citizens.
-The system provides complete audit trail of generation and distribution of water and ensures optimal distribution of the scarce resource to cities and villages.
+They offer sequenced and demand-based operation of centrifugal pumping systems, valve operations, ESR water storage data, pumped and gravity flows while also ensuring high quality water is reaching citizens.
+The system provides a complete audit trail of the generation and distribution of water and ensures optimal distribution of the scarce resource to cities and villages.

-- Scattered Pump House / Boosting Stations sites can be controlled & operated from one point thereby reducing the dependency on the manpower.
+Scattered Pump House / Boosting Station sites can be controlled & operated from one point, thereby reducing dependency on manpower.

 - Sequential Operation of Pumps

-- Customized logics can be developed depending on the requirements.
+- Customized logic can be developed depending on the requirements

 Easier

-Database feeds elaborate daily, monthly and yearly reports in Central PC.
+Database provides detailed daily, monthly and yearly reports in the Central PC.

 Money